 On The Road – After hitchhiking to Colorado on The Rucksack Letters journey, I wrote this on a guitar my girlfriend let me borrow.

-The Game – It gets cold on the back of a motorcycle, and after I bought one in Reno, Nevada and crossed Donner Pass into California, I started singing to keep warm.
+The Game– It gets cold on the back of a motorcycle, and after I bought one in Reno, Nevada and crossed Donner Pass into California, I started singing to keep warm.
 Eventually, I started making up my own songs, starting with this one.

-Are You Searching Too – As cynical and cold-hearted as I may appear, I am still a bit of a romantic.
+Are You Searching Too – As cynical and cold-hearted as I may sometimes appear, I am still a bit of a romantic.

-If Only – This was written in a tent in California and was the first song ever to be produced with time dollars as a currency… at least, to my knowledge.
+If Only– This was written in a tent in California and was the first song ever to be produced with time dollars as a currency… at least, to my knowledge.
 This version also features the incredible fiddling of Sara Stovall from Passerine.

-The Prodigal’s Lament – My mom has often called me “the prodigal son” and it’s probably not a bad description.
+The Prodigal’s Lament– My mom has often called me “the prodigal son” and it’s probably not a bad description.

 San Andrea’s Fault – As romantic as I may think I am, I can still be a real asshole sometimes.